 Same as pricing and fees, mandatory initial deposit and minimum balance required to maintain the account are also factors that determine the bank to choose.

 The process of corporate account opening must be hassle-free.
-This means going for a bank which advocates less paperwork and takes pride in its ease of account opening.
+This means going for a bank that advocates less paperwork and takes pride in its ease of account opening.

-Five questions to ask a before choosing a business bank
+Five questions to ask before choosing a business bank

 - How’s your bank different from others in dealing with my particular business?